Joe-Moran/grayson-west-portfolio/src/content/portfolio/hearsee-mobilty-web-application.md

 To tackle these challenges head-on, I implemented a series of strategic measures:
 ![Early Hearsee wireframe](../../assets/content/casestudies/hearsee-early-wireframe.png)
 ### Design Re-evaluation and Alignment
 When I joined the project, I found that the existing designs were creating limitations for our development team.
+To address this:
-To address this, I initiated a comprehensive review of the current web application design.
-I worked closely with the development team to understand their constraints and requirements.
-Together, we realigned the UX design with technical feasibility, ensuring that our designs provided the necessary flexibility for implementation.
-This process involved numerous collaborative sessions where we dissected each design decision and its implications for development.
+- I initiated a comprehensive review of the current web application design.
+- I worked closely with the development team to understand their constraints and requirements.
+- Together, we realigned the UX design with technical feasibility, ensuring that our designs provided the necessary flexibility for implementation.
+- This process involved numerous collaborative sessions where we dissected each design decision and its implications for development.
 ### Feature Integration and Conceptualization
 Many potential features were still in the conceptual stage, untouched by design or development.
 When discussed, these elements often clashed with existing designs.
+To resolve this:
-To resolve this, I organized cross-functional workshops bringing together design, development, and product teams.
-We conceptualized these features together, ensuring they were both technically feasible and aligned with our overall design strategy.
-This collaborative approach helped us avoid potential conflicts down the line and created a shared vision for the product.
+- I organized cross-functional workshops bringing together design, development, and product teams.
+- We conceptualized these features together, ensuring they were both technically feasible and aligned with our overall design strategy.
+- This collaborative approach helped us avoid potential conflicts down the line and created a shared vision for the product.
 ### Enhanced Communication and Collaboration
 I noticed that there was significant friction between the design and development teams, hampering productive discussions.
 To address this, I implemented several communication-enhancing strategies:
 - Regular sync-up meetings where team members could openly discuss challenges and ideas